d74g0n/is_this_loss/readme.md

   Sometimes the outter wall is not the limit, but how big is the hidden limit?
   Sometimes the length slowly increases over time, other times it increases with each step.

   The goal is to make it functional, then make it ellegant.
-The goal is also to avoid module use.
+Also to avoid module use.

   Currently I am using only socket.io